arXiv/arxiv-submission-ui/README.md

 DIND_SOURCE_ROOT=/tmp/foo docker-compose  -f docker-compose-mock-compiler.yml up
 ```

-You may see the following errors when running ``docker-compose pull``,
+You may see the following errors when running ``docker-compose -f docker-compose-mock-compiler.yml pull``,
 and you can ignore them:

 ```bash